Nuts are a diverse and nutritionally rich food group with numerous varieties to explore, each with its own set of unique nutritional benefits,

 - Hazelnuts are a true tree nut.

-- The nuts are a rich source of many vital nutrients, and they are high in manganese, copper, and vitamin E.
+- The nuts are a rich source of many vital nutrients, boasting high levels of manganese, copper, and vitamin E.

-Hickory nuts grow on several species of Hickory trees, and they share some common characteristics with pecans.
+Hickory nuts grow on various Hickory tree species, sharing some common traits with pecans.

 - Calories: 186 kcal